near/NEPs/specs/RuntimeSpec/Preparation.md

 implements accounting of the gas fees.

-Gas fees are accounted for at a granularity of sequences of instructions forming a metered block and is consumed before execution of any instruction part of such a sequence.
+Gas fees are accounted for at a granularity of sequences of instructions forming a metered block and are consumed before execution of any instruction part of such a sequence.
 The accounting mechanism verifies the remaining gas is sufficient, and subtracts the gas fee from the remaining gas budget before continuing execution.
 In the case where the remaining gas balance is insufficient to continue execution, the `GasExceeded` error is raised and execution of the contract is